mindersec/minder/docs/docs/cli/medic_policy_create.md

 ### Synopsis

-The medic policy create subcommand lets you create new policies for a group within a mediator control plane.
+The medic policy create subcommand lets you create new policies for a project within a mediator control plane.

 ```